 Our school recognises the duties placed on us by the Counter Terrorism Bill (July 2015) to prevent our pupils being drawn into terrorism.

-These include:
+Measures that we as a school take include:

-- Assessing the risk of pupils being drawn into terrorism (see Appendix 5) - Working in partnership with relevant agencies (including making referrals) under the Safeguarding Children Partnership procedures - Appropriate staff training - Appropriate online filtering
+- Assessing the risk of pupils being drawn into terrorism which we do through our Prevent Risk assessment.
+This is available on our website. - Working in partnership with relevant agencies (including making referrals) under the local authority Safeguarding Children Partnership procedures. - All staff receive appropriate staff training as part of induction and the CIT 3-Year Pathway. - Appropriate online filtering and monitoring through SENSO.